NYC Subway Safety Guide for Solo Travelers

 • Use Google Maps or Citymapper

-• Ask MTA staff for help
+• Ask MTA staff when unsure

 Avoid

-• Last-minute platform changes
+• Last-minute platform switches

 Confidence Boosters